 • Lorin Rudin-Rush (graduation 2023): PhD Student at University of Wisconsin, Madison

-• Dewan Abdullah Al Rafi (graduation 2023): PhD Student at University of Georgia
+• Dewan Abdullah Al Rafi (graduation 2023): PhD Student at University of Idaho

 • Ann Furbush (graduation 2022): Analyst at Cambridge Econometrics